sonata-project/SonataFormatterBundle/Resources/doc/reference/ckeditor_medias.rst

 Last step takes place in your admin class.
 You just have to specify the ``ckeditor_context`` parameter to activate ``CKEditor``.

-Here is an example to alter shortDescription field of the ProductAdmin:
+Here is an example to alter `shortDescription` field of the `ProductAdmin`:

 .. code-block:: php